Classification Trees with Valid Inference via the Exponential Mechanism: Concluding remarks

 \section{Concluding remarks}

-In this paper, we introduce a new temperature-controlled sampling scheme, based on an exponential mechanism, for fitting decision trees.
-Unlike standard tree-fitting algorithms that are purely predictive, our method yields valid inference by accounting for the highly adaptive tree fit through the external randomization introduced by the proposed exponential mechanism.
-Our inferential focus is on classification trees with binary outcome variables.
+In this paper, we introduce a temperature-controlled sampling scheme for fitting decision trees, based on an exponential mechanism.
+Unlike standard tree-fitting algorithms that are purely predictive, our method enables valid inference by accounting for the highly adaptive nature of the tree fit through externally introduced randomization.
 Two novel contributions of our inferential approach are as follows: first, we show that pivotal quantities can be constructed directly using the sampling probabilities from the exponential mechanism, and this applies to any information gain measure in the tree-splitting criterion; second, valid inference conditional on the tree fit can be guaranteed without imposing restrictive assumptions about the quality of the tree fit or about how likely or rare the observed fit is.

 Several promising avenues for future research remain to be explored.
 Joint inference for multivariate parameters, as well as point estimates derived from a joint conditional distribution that accounts for the adaptive tree structure, remain to be developed.
-Goodness-of-fit tests and tests that assess statistical evidence against each greedy split in the tree, which can help determine the tree depth, are promising directions for future research.
-Beyond the methodological questions, we believe that the proof techniques developed for our new randomization scheme have the potential to be extended to inference in a wide range of other settings.
+Goodness-of-fit tests for assessing model complexity are a promising direction for future research.
+More broadly, we believe that the proof techniques developed for our new randomization scheme have the potential to be extended to inference in a wide range of other settings.
 For example, while we primarily focused on binary data, a similar analysis can be generalized to multinomial data.
-More generally, our techniques, which leverage the properties of the exponential mechanism, can provide a theoretical basis for applying this type of randomization schemes to construct feasible and flexible inference in other data-adaptive problems.
+More generally, our techniques, which leverage the properties of the exponential mechanism, can provide a theoretical basis for applying such randomization schemes to construct feasible inference in other data-adaptive problems.